mihael/devlog/README.md

 `devlog saver`

+write out a weekly timesheet for the current week, using a ERB template producing html + PDF:

+`devlog w`

+writing out the week before the current one (and so on):

+`devlog w 1`

 settings
 ========

-currently only `devlog_file` can be configured. it represents the location of the devlog text file.

 the settings file is called `.devlog.yml`.

 it can be placed into a project folder from where one wants to be able to call `devlog`.

+this way you can keep your devlog.markdown anywhere on disk.

+`devlog_file` represents the location of the devlog text file.
+`weekly_timesheet_template` represents the location of the ERB weekly timesheet template, if you don't provide one, there's a default.
+`convert_to_pdf_command` represents the command used to convert the generated html into a signable PDF.

+file paths should be relative to `.devlog.yml`.

 example settings `.devlog.yml`:

 ```
 devlog_file: ../info/devlog.markdown
+weekly_timesheet_template: ../info/weekly_timesheet.erb.html
+convert_to_pdf_command: wkhtmltopdf --dpi 400  --viewport-size 600x800 --orientation Landscape
 ```

-the file path should be relative to `.devlog.yml`.